JIRA (Atlassian)

 1) Daily Blocker Scan (9 AM)

-“List critical blockers (Priority = High/Critical) grouped by project and owner.
+Instruction “List critical blockers (Priority = High/Critical) grouped by project and owner.
 For each, show status, last comment summary, and the single next action that would unblock it.”
+Scheduleevery day at 9 AM

 Tools